Vibrational ladder-descending photostabilization of a weakly bound molecule: Quantum optimal control with a genetic algorithm: Results and Discussion

 \section{Results and Discussion}

 For the numerical integration of Eqs. (\ref{eq:TISE}) and (\ref{eq:TDSE}), we obtained converged results employing a grid of 140 bohr and 5600 grid points, and a CAP with $R_{0}=100$ bohr and $\eta=5\times10^{-6}$ hartree/bohr$^2$.
 We found 30 bound vibrational levels in the $a^3\Sigma^+$ electronic state.
-We obtained that the lifetime of the highest-lying vibrational level is $\tau_{\upsilon=30}\approx 13$ s.
+We obtained that the lifetime of the highest-lying vibrational level with respect to spontaneous emission into the vibrational manifold of the $a^{3}\Sigma^{+}$ electronic state is $\tau_{\upsilon=30}\approx 13$ s.

 After a few trials, we determined that suitable values for the GA probabilities are $\Pi_{X}=0.25$ and $\Pi_{M}=0.9$.

 For the initial states $i=20,24$ we obtained the condition $\tau>3.17\times 10^{5}$ atomic units $=7.7$ ps.